kean/Nuke/README.md

 }
 ```

 In addition to `var identfier: String`, you can implement `var hashableIdentifier: AnyHashable` to be used by the memory cache where strings manipulationos swould be too slow.
 By default, this method returns String `identifier`.
+A common approach is to make your processor `Hashable` and return `self` from `hashableIdentifier`.

 <br/>